amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 continue to run until our `SimpleState` returns `Trans::Quit`, or when all states have been popped off the state machine's stack.

 Try compiling the code now.
-You should be able to see that application starts but nothing happens and it hangs your terminal until you kill the process.
-That means the core game loop is running and awaiting for tasks to run.
-Let's give it something to do by adding a renderer.
+You should be able to see the application start, but nothing will happen and your terminal will hang until you kill the process.
+This means that the core game loop is running in circles, and is awaiting tasks.
+Let's give it something to do by adding a renderer!

 ## Setting up basic rendering

 After preparing the display config and application scaffolding, it's time to actually use it.
-Last time we left our `GameDataBuilder` instance empty, now we can add some systems to it.
+Last time we left our `GameDataBuilder` instance empty, now we'll add some systems to it.

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;